fvalussi/feed/README.md

-# Boilerplate for React - create-react-app with typescript
+# Boilerplate for React - create-react-ui.app with typescript

 Includes git hooks with husky, linter and component tests.